How to save lives and minimise Arc Flash injuries with one piece of technology

 What if one small but effective piece of technology could manage risks by minimising Arc Flash incidences?

-The G&W CLiP®, distributed by CSE Uniserve, is the most versatile current limiting device available.
+The G&W CLiP®, distributed by CSE Uniserve, is the most versatile current limiting device available for arc flash protection.
 It enables protection of a system from catastrophic damage and downtime while keeping personnel safe.

 Introducing the CLiP – Current Limiting Protector